Why Create a Montana LLC?

 You’ll find plenty more insight and guidance on the other pages of this guide, including:

-How to search the Montana business registry of the Secretary of State and find the right name.
+How to search the Montana business registry and find the right name.
 Includes information on naming rules, fictitious names, reserving a Montana LLC name and more.

-How to understand the various fees you’ll need to pay and the requirements you’ll need to meet for both federal and Montana rules.
-Includes details of Employer Identification Numbers (EINs), Montana and federal business licenses, annual reports and more.
+How to understand the various fees you’ll need to pay and the state and federal requirements you’ll need to meet.
+Includes details of Employer Identification Numbers (EINs), state and federal business licenses, annual reports and more.

-How to understand the various taxes you will need to pay to the federal and Montana government.
-Includes details of federal taxes like income and self-employment, and Montana taxes like sales tax and income tax.
+How to understand the various taxes you will need to pay to the state and federal governments.
+Includes details of state taxes such as sales and income, and federal taxes such as income and self-employment.